 What is it with special occasions and chocolate?
 I can eat chocolate any day of the week.
 It’s available, it’s somewhat inexpensive, and it makes me feel good.
-Why can’t I do the same thing with special occasions?
-Why do I have to wait for a special occasion to do something special for my loved ones or myself?
+Why wait for a special occasion to send or receive it?
+Why wait for a special occasion to do something special for loved ones or yourself?

 I don’t!
 And neither do you!
 Relationships are important enough to remember year round.
 As my friend Hilde says, “I think people use Valentine’s Day as an excuse not to remember to send flowers, candy, a kind note, etc. throughout the year.”
 I kind of agree with her.

 When my mother sees something she thinks I’ll like, she purchases it and waits for a special occasion to give it to me.
 Usually, her excitement gets the best of her and she’ll give it to me while saying, “I saw this and just HAD to get it for you.
 So consider it an early Birthday, Mother’s Day, Anniversary, present.”
 I HATE that!
 Why does she think she has to wait for an occasion?

 I think it’s her conditioning from childhood.
 Times were different then.
 She was taught not to squander money.
 To me that meant she was taught to be frugal or thrifty.
 So buying gifts without the reason of an occasion was not frugal.

 I’ve broken THAT cycle for our family.
 When I see something and I have the money, I buy it for the person I’m thinking of.